dbergamin/dbergamin-personal-site/site/_posts/2020-04-10-my-email-setup-part-1.markdown

 ability who wants to move their mail to a custom domain, whilst retaining a bit of control over the pieces involved.

 {: .emphasis-panel}
-> In Part 1, I'll be looking at the problem I was trying to solve, and giving an overview of two solution designs.
+> In this part, I'll be looking at the problem I was trying to solve, and giving an overview of two solution designs.
 >
 > Parts 2 and 3 will go in-depth on how the two solutions have been implemented.
 I'll be providing detailed walkthroughs of how and why I configured each solution, which you can follow along if you so desire.